 Artist: Patrick Morelli

-For more information about Atlanta’s civil rights legacy, check here.
-And remember to visit Atlanta’s Center for Civil and Human Rights, where you can sit at a mock lunch counter wearing headphones that deliver angry insults in an exhibit that evokes the lunch counter sit-ins of the 1960s.
+Learn more about Atlanta's civil rights legacy.
+And remember to visit Atlanta's National Center for Civil and Human Rights, where you can sit at a mock lunch counter wearing headphones that deliver angry insults in an exhibit that evokes the lunch counter sit-ins of the 1960s.
 For more Atlanta civil rights history, consider the new tour just introduced by Bicycle Tours of Atlanta, "Atlanta's Journey for Civil Rights."

 Journalist Carol Carter writes and edits for Atlanta Convention & Visitors Bureau.